Marriage prohibition on the basis of race.

 a black person or descendent of a black person from marrying a white person.
 The

-people of Alabama voted during the general special election of 2000-NOV-07 in favor of deleting the
+people of Alabama voted during the general special election of 2000-NOV-07 to delete the

 clause from their constitution.
-However the vote was narrow.
+However the vote was fairly narrow.
 Only 59% of voters supported the repeal.
 A majority of voters in 24 out of the state's 67 counties wanted to retain the clause in their constitution even though it had been ruled unconstitutional by the court.
-2 Racism dies hard in some localities.
+2 Racial hatred dies hard in some localities.

 in the U.S. occurred over about four decades concerning interracial marriages: